The 12 Best History Podcasts To Listen to Now

 Fancy delving into some world history?
 Dan Snow’s History Hit is one of the UK’s most successful history podcasts, with the host Dan Snow travelling all over the country to bring listeners cutting-edge history discussions from the best experts and key witnesses.
 With almost a million listens each month, Snow explores the history behind past events and today’s top headlines.
 A history fanatic’s dream podcast that will keep you hooked on every word.

 Keen to get clued up on American history?
-Dan Snow has launched a new podcast, hosted by American TV presenter and historical professor, Don Wildman.
+Dan Snow launched another podcast, hosted by American TV presenter and historical professor, Don Wildman, to plug the gap.
 The bi-weekly podcast delves into key events from America’s rich history, from the Declaration of Independence to the Battle of Midway and Pontiac’s Rebellion, featuring guest appearances from the likes of historian Saul David, professor of history Kathy Feeley and Dan Snow himself.
 This joins the platform’s other history podcasts, such as the wildly popular Dan Snow’s History Hit (see above).

 Join historians Tom Holland and Dominic Sandbrook as they mull over critical historical events, figures and themes.
 Their discussions feel warm and intimate, as they include listeners by both directly addressing them and inviting and encouraging fans to take party in discussions and polls on episode topics.
 They create contextually relevant podcasts which include commentary on current events, and they look back in history for answers, explanations or comparisons.